mendelgusmao/PHP-HaavokIPC/README.md

 * FileDriver

-It's the first driver created for GhettoIPC and uses a temporary file for each execution.
+It's the first driver created for HaavokIPC and uses a temporary file for each execution.
 You can configure it in Configuration.php using these constants:

 ```php
 define("GIPC_EXT", ".persistence"); // Filename extension